PetitPipi/PetitPipi/README.md

 ## Hi there 👋
+I am a PhD student currently working on the application of MPM in geotechnical engineering.
 <!--
 **PetitPipi/PetitPipi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.